nicolaei/master/docs/thesis/source/05_implementation.md

  *  **Scanning channels 1, 6 and 11**: These are the only channels that don't overlap with each other in the normal 2.4 GHz space.

- *  **Scanning every alternating channel**: If scanning every alternating channel is feasible, it might halve our total scanning time seeing that the time to scan is proportional to the amount of channels scanned [@SeamlessHandoff].
+ *  **Scanning every alternating channel**: This means scanning channels 1, 3, 5,
+    7, 9, and 11.
+If scanning every alternating channel is feasible, it might halve our total scanning time seeing that the time to scan is proportional to the amount of channels scanned [@SeamlessHandoff].

 ### Smooth Scanning